 A: SummerSongs takes place at the Stony Point Center, 30 miles north of NYC near the beautiful Hudson River, where most of the accommodations are semi-private dorm-like lodge rooms with baths that are shared by three rooms.
-You can also upgrade to a private lodge room [STILL AVAILABLE FOR 2018], or to a private room in an 11-room luxury B&B [SOLD OUT FOR 2018] on the property which has private baths.
+You can also upgrade to a private lodge room, or to a private room in an 11-room Victorian-style B&B on the property which has private baths.

 Q: What are the teachers like at SummerSongs?

 A: The teachers, coaches and facilitators at SummerSongs are carefully curated and are typically touring, award-winning artists and performers with many years, even several decades, of experience teaching adult students at retreats.
 Some may be brand-new to SummerSongs, others are beloved instructors who come back often.
 In all cases, they are there for you — supportive, encouraging and meant to help you take your creative process to the next level!